-To study history is to study the experiences of people around the world in the past in order to obtain a better understanding of the nature of the human condition.
-Northern’s history department promotes the viewpoint that, while it’s impossible to predict the future, it is essential to be aware of the views, aspirations and struggles of the past to better understand the problems and promises of today.
+“History does not refer merely, or even principally, to the past,” wrote the American author James Baldwin.
+“On the contrary, the great force of history comes from the fact that we carry it within us, are unconsciously controlled by it in many ways, and history is literally present in all that we do.”
+To study history is to study the experiences, ideas, and motivations of past people around the world in order to obtain a better understanding of the nature of the human condition.
+Northern’s History Department promotes the viewpoint that, while it’s impossible to predict the future, it is essential to be aware of the views, aspirations, and struggles of the past to better understand the problems and promises of today.

 At Northern, we strongly believe in learning by thinking and doing.
-With guidance from caring, engaged instructors, you will be challenged to do high-quality research, improve your communication and quantitative skills, and develop an understanding of global, societal and individual factors that motivate human action—all skills desired by employers in many fields.
+With guidance from caring, engaged instructors, you will be challenged to develop a deeper understanding of history by doing history.
+Through doing high-quality research and directly engaging with historical sources, you will develop critical thinking skills, improve your written and oral communication, and foster an understanding of global, societal, and individual factors that motivate human action.

 If you have college credit and want to find out what will transfer to NMU, please visit www.nmu.edu/transfercredit